nair0lf32/nair0lf32/template.md

 # Greetings 👾, I am Florian EDEMESSI

-Another one of those "self-taught" developers and software "engineers" **wannabe** with some vague and imprecise understanding of web/software development concepts and paradigms, fiddling with many programming languages at once, learning some things on the way and breaking more.
+Another "self-taught" developer and software "engineer" **wannabe** with some (vague and imprecise) understanding of web/software development concepts and paradigms, fiddling with many programming languages at once, learning some things on the way (and breaking some more).
 I am mostly trying to have fun and [contribute](https://ossrank.com/c/46498) to the development of solutions for some of the world's silliest problems.
 Also I happen to be a terrible CTF player, passionate about cybersecurity and the worst coding practices imaginable.
-I also like Video games and silly memes (^_^) Welcome to my personal GitHub, where I put the spaghetti code and stuff.
-May you ever find something you like
+I also like Video games and silly memes (^_^)

+Welcome to my personal GitHub, where I put the spaghetti code and stuff.
+May you ever find something you like!

-Most (if not all) of my social links are available on my [about.me](https://about.me/florian_edemessi) page if you ever wanna get in touch.
-I recommend using mostly email, whatsApp or discord to reach me faster, as I check those more often, but feel free to use any available link you want. *Feel free to check my pinned repositories for more details about my **main** projects*
+Most (if not all) of my social links are available on my [about.me](https://about.me/florian_edemessi) page if you ever wanna get in touch with me.
+I recommend using mostly email/whatsApp/Discord to reach me faster, as I check those more often, but feel free to use any available link you want.

+*Feel free to check my pinned repositories for more details about my **main** projects*

 <a href="https://next.ossinsight.io/widgets/official/compose-user-dashboard-stats?user_id=35136136" target="_blank" style="display: block" align="center">
   <picture>